ArcticMicrobialEcology/Candidatus-Lamibacter-sapmiensis/README.md

 done >> external_genomes.txt

 # Compute ANI with pyANI
-anvi-compute-genome-similarity --internal-genomes external_genomes.txt \
+anvi-compute-genome-similarity --external-genomes external_genomes.txt \
                                --output-dir PYANI \
                                --program pyANI \
                                --num-threads ${NUM_THREADS}
 ```

-All MAGs are already < 95% ANI to each other, in fact maximum pairwise ANI is 84.1%.
+All MAGs have < 95% ANI with each other, so we don't need to dereplicate them.